 In stone putting, which is similar to shot putting, the competitor who throws the stone the furthest wins, the only catch being that the stone (called the Unspunnen stone) is a huge block of heavy granite weighing not less than 83 kilos!
 The first official contest was held in 1805, but the origins of the discipline go as far back as the early Middle Ages.

 Hornussen is an ancient rural game, a cross between golf and baseball, in which a batter hits a plastic puck (called a Hornuss) with a flexible stick (which nowadays is made of carbon fibre), launching it in the direction of the opponents’ field.
 As in baseball, the opposing team’s interceptors try to stop the Hornuss before it touches the ground, launching it back into the opposing field with wooden shovels.
-It is also a game that entails certain risks: the puck reaches speeds of up to 300/350 km per hour, so the interceptors have to protect their head and body and often wear eye-catching protective gear.
+It is also a game that entails certain risks: The puck reaches speeds of up to 300-350 km per hour, so the interceptors protect their head and body by wearing outlandish protective gear.